-- A. Proper body hygiene is essential.
+A. Proper body hygiene is essential.
 In addition, there shall be no malodorous smell of smoke apparent on the uniform.
+Smoking in uniform must be done in designated areas only, but smoking while in uniform is strongly discouraged.

+B. Cologne/perfume is not allowed to be worn to avoid disruption to patients or co-workers.

+C. Non-offensive tattoos are permitted while in uniform unless otherwise noted in the uniform policy of the clinical facility assigned.
+Examples of offensive tattoos include but are not limited to those with nudity, offensive language, or representative of racial or ethnic discrimination.
+Any tattoo deemed offensive by the instructor will be required to be covered with collarless long sleeve shirt that fits tight to the arm.
+Approved colors for undershirts are white, black, or grey.

-Smoking in uniform must be done in designated areas only, but smoking while in uniform is strongly discouraged. - B. Cologne/perfume is not allowed to be worn to avoid disruption to patients or co-workers. - C. Tattoos are not to be visible.
-Do not use band aides to cover up tattoos.
-Students may wear a collarless long sleeve shirt (sleeve must fit tight on arm).
-Approved colors are white, black, or grey. - D. Fingernails in clinical will not exceed the fingertips, will be clean, trimmed, and polish-free.
-No artificial nails, tips, or overlays will be allowed. - E. All students must keep hair neat, clean, and in a simple controlled hairstyle that prevents contamination of the work field; hair must be a normal human hair color.
+D. Fingernails in clinical will not exceed the fingertips, will be clean, trimmed, and polish-free.
+No artificial nails, tips, or overlays will be allowed.

+E. All students must keep hair neat, clean, and in a simple controlled hairstyle that prevents contamination of the work field; hair must be a normal human hair color.
 Hair in a ponytail may not hang down past the shoulders; if this is the case, it must be pinned up.
-(These rules apply at all times while in the clinical area).
-Beards must be neatly trimmed and not interfere with direct patient care or personal protective gear. - F. NO false eyelashes. - G. Uniforms and lab coat must be clean and pressed.
-Uniform skirts hem-lengths must be no shorter than mid-knee, and pants must be properly hemmed. - H. When in clinical uniform, hose or white, black, or gray crew socks are appropriate. - I. NO PART OF THE UNIFORM MAY BE WORN IN COMBINATION WITH "STREET CLOTHES" AND THE UNIFORM MAY NOT BE WORN IN INAPPROPRIATE SETTINGS.
+(These rules always apply while in the clinical area).
+Beards must be neatly trimmed and not interfere with direct patient care or personal protective gear.
+Follow additional dress-code requirements for specialty areas.

+F. NO false eyelashes.

+G. Uniforms must be clean and pressed.
+Uniform skirts' hem-lengths must be no shorter than midknee, and pants must be properly hemmed.
+H. When in clinical uniform, hose or white, black, or gray socks are appropriate.

+I. NO PART OF THE UNIFORM MAY BE WORN IN COMBINATION WITH "STREET CLOTHES" AND THE UNIFORM MAY NOT BE WORN IN INAPPROPRIATE

+SETTINGS.
 (For example, the uniform top may not be worn with blue jeans.)